Monthly Magazine Home: Casting

-On April 20, 2020, Jung So-min received an offer to play Na Young-won, a magazine editor of 10 years experience for magazine 'Home'.
-On September 22, 2020, Chae Jung-an considered to play 13-year editor of the magazine.
+On April 20, 2020, Jung So-min received an offer to play Na Young-won, a magazine editor with 10 years experience for the magazine 'Home'.
+On September 22, 2020, Chae Jung-an considered to play the 13-year editor of the magazine.
 In October 2020, the cast line up was announced.
 In January, 2021, the members of the 'Monthly House' were revealed by the production crew.
 Jung So-min and Kim Ji-suk have previously starred together in the 2013 KBS drama special You Came to Me and Became a Star, this is their second time working together.
-Chae Jung-an is appearing in TV series after a hiatus of 2 years.
+Chae Jung-an is appearing in the TV series after a hiatus of 2 years.
 She last appeared in 2019 JTBC series Legal High.

 Filming

 Principal photography of the series began in the end of July 2020 and the filming ended on April 1, 2021.
 The photos of Jung So-min and Kim Ji-seok from filming site were released on February 23, 2021.